Canadian Seafood Boycott

 Officials from the Department of Fisheries and Oceans in Canada have said, in meetings with animal protection organizations, that the annual seal massacre will not end until the Canadian fishing industry wants it to end.
 Joining the Canadian seafood boycott puts pressure on this industry to end its support for the slaughter.

-Snow crab, a major Canadian seafood export |
+Snow crab, a major Canadian seafood export

-What Seafood is Being Boycotted?
+What Canadian Seafood is Being Boycotted?

 All Canadian seafood is being boycotted, but seafood from Atlantic Canada, where the seal hunt takes place, is a special focus.
 Below, we list common species caught by Canadian fishermen.